niceboygithub/AqaraGateway/README.md

 ## Manually Enable Telnet
 **ATTENTION**: There is a good news to enable telnet manually.
 The magic is "5 clicks, pause, 2 clicks, pause, 2 clicks, pause, 2 clicks, pause, 2 clicks, pause, 2 clicks, pause, 2 clicks, pause" from [here](https://github.com/AlexxIT/XiaomiGateway3/issues/1057#issuecomment-1543550411).
 The Lumi removed the method "set_ip_info" in the new version of M1S "Mi version 4.0.3_0012, Aqara version 3.5.2_0010.0636" and other hubs also.
-If you were already upgrade to this verison, the only way to enabled customed firwmware by [AqaraGateway.exe](https://github.com/niceboygithub/AqaraM1SM2fw/raw/main/tools/aqaragateway.exe).
+If you were already upgrade to this verison, the only way to enabled customed firwmware by [AqaraGateway.exe](https://github.com/niceboygithub/AqaraM1SM2fw/raw/main/tools/aqaragateway.exe) or use [gw_global_tool](https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/tools#gateway-global-tool) to clean password and flash customed firmware.

 You can use [custom open telnet command](https://gist.github.com/zvldz/1bd6b21539f84339c218f9427e022709) way 2 or way 3 to enable telnet in *Mija Home mode*, then flash modification firmwares to [M1S](https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/M1S), [P3](https://github.com/niceboygithub/AqaraM1SM2fw/tree/main/modified/P3), [E1](https://github.com/niceboygithub/AqaraCameraHubfw/tree/main/modified/E1),  if you want use them in Aqara Home.
 No need to open the case of gateway.